neondatabase/postgresql_anonymizer/docs/index.md

 In addition, various [Masking Functions] are available : randomization, faking, partial scrambling, shuffling, noise or even your own custom function!

-Beyond masking, it is also possible to use a fourth approach called [Generalization] which is perfect for statistics and data analytics.
+Beyond masking, it is also possible to use a fourth approach called [Masking Views], which are perfect for [generalization], statistics and data analytics.

 Finally, the extension offers a panel of [detection] functions that will try to guess which columns need to be anonymized.